Germany : Safety by CityGermany - safety as a country

-As for other forms of crime – Dresden doesn’t have any really and even the pickpockets aren’t that often.
+As for other forms of crime – Dresden doesn’t have any real and even the pickpockets aren’t that often.

 You can walk through the town up and down and never encounter one problem.

-- Currency - Euro is the official currency in Dresden.
+Euro is the official currency in Dresden.
 ATMs are widely available throughout the country, in cities and towns, rarely in villages.
-Credit cards however are not widely accepted, only in larger establishments such as restaurants and hotels.
+Credit cards, however, are not widely accepted, only in larger establishments such as restaurants and hotels.

-- Weather - Dresden has moderate climate and has no longer periods of cold or hot weather.
+Dresden has a moderate climate and has no longer periods of cold or hot weather.
 The summers in this city are comfortable and partly cloudy and the winters are long.
 The warm summers, from June to August, are the prime time to visit this beautiful city.

-- Airports - Dresden Airport is the international airport in Dresden.
-It is located in Klotzsche, a district of Dresden situated around 9 km north of the city centre.
+Dresden Airport is the international airport in Dresden.
+It is located in Klotzsche, a district of Dresden situated around 9 km north of the city center.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Dresden, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Dresden, since it covers not only medical problems but also theft and loss of valuables.

 Dresden Weather Averages (Temperatures)